AssFace1135/CSV-Postgres-Insert-Automation/README.md

 ## Features

-- **GUI for Data Insertion**: Easily populate your PostgreSQL database from provided CSV files with a single click.
+- **One-Click Data Seeding**: Populate your PostgreSQL database from the provided CSV files with a single button click.
-- **Database Table Viewer**: Browse the data in your database tables directly within the application.
+- **Dynamic Table Viewer**: Browse and search data across all tables directly within the application.
-- **Business Intelligence Dashboard**:
+- **Interactive BI Dashboard**:
-    - Analyze sales data over custom time periods.
+    - **Sales Analysis**: Analyze sales trends over custom time periods with interactive Plotly charts.
-    - Visualize customer demographics on a map.
+    - **Customer Demographics**: Visualize customer locations on a geographic map, with optimized performance via geocoding caching.
-    - Explore other key business metrics.
+    - **RFM Customer Segmentation**: Perform Recency, Frequency, and Monetary (RFM) analysis to identify and segment key customer groups.
-- **Transactional Integrity**: Data insertion is performed within a single transaction to ensure data consistency.
-If any part of the insertion fails, the entire operation is rolled back.
+- **Transactional Integrity**: Ensures all data is inserted in a single, atomic transaction to maintain data consistency.
+- **Optimized Geocoding**: Caches geocoding results to a local database (`cache.db`) to speed up map visualizations and reduce redundant API calls.

 ## Project Structure
 ```